-In this paper, we used the growth component (g_t) obtained from this filter as the potential GDP for the four countries other than Japan.
+In this paper, we used the growth component (g_i) obtained from this filter as the potential GDP for the four countries other than Japan.
 However, a problem arises here.
-As shown by Higo and Nakada [1998], the addition of new data to the HP filter results in the revision of the most recent values (covering a period of about 3 years).
-In order to make an improvement partially, the time-series data was extended to 1999/4Q based on OECD projected value of real GDP.
+As shown by Higo and Nakada (1998), the addition of new data to the HP filter results in the revision of the most recent values (covering a period of about three years).
+In order to make an improvement partially, the time-series data were extended to 1999/IV based on OECD projected value of real GDP.

-<Obtaining Output Gap>
+C. Obtaining the Output Gap

-Using potential GDP computed as above, output gap was obtained through the following equation.
+Using potential GDP computed as above, the output gap was obtained through the following equation.

-$GDPGAP = (real GDP - potential GDP)/potential GDP \times 100$
+$GDPGAP = (real GDP - potential GDP)/potential GDP \times 100.$